MichaelLetson/JavaScript-Portfolio-Project/README.md

 ## User stories

--To play a game of multi player noughts and crosses with ease.
+- To play a game of multi player noughts and crosses with ease.
--Simply be able to use/nagivate the webpage.
+- Simply be able to use/nagivate the webpage.
--To know who (player X or O) has won.
+- To know who (player X or O) has won.

 ## Fullfillment

--Simple layout with message to state the game is multi-player.
+- Simple layout with message to state the game is multi-player.
--A layout free of clutter to not distract the user from it's simplicity.
+- A layout free of clutter to not distract the user from it's simplicity.
--Only allow simple functions, of resetting the game.
+- Only allow simple functions, of resetting the game.